calfoy/meiyingw.github.io/_pages/about.md

 In my free time, I enjoy exploring new skills and activities that I didn't have the opportunity to learn earlier in life.
 Recently, I've taken up surfskating and tennis, both of which challenge me to stay focused and agile.

-Drop me a note via the email listed in the sidebar if you would like to connect.
+Drop me a note via the email listed in the sidebar if you'd like to connect!

 <span class='anchor' id='publications'></span>
 # Publications